 The concept of the learning curve refers to the time it takes an inexperienced person to reach the required level of performance in a job or a task.
-This is sometimes called the experienced worker's standard (ESW).
-The standard learning curve is shown in Figure 37.2, but rates of learning vary, depending on the effectiveness of the learning process, the experience and natural aptitude of the learner, and the latter's interest in learning.
-Both the time taken to reach the experienced worker's standard and the variable speed with which learning takes place at different times affect the shape of the curve, as shown in Figure 37.3.
+This is sometimes called the 'experienced worker's standard' (EWS).
+The standard learning curve is shown in Figure 43.2.

+Figure 43.2 A standard learning curve

+However, rates of learning vary, depending on the effectiveness of the training, the experience and natural aptitude of the learner and the latter's interest in learning.
+Both the time taken to reach the experienced worker's standard and the variable speed with which learning takes place at different times, affect the shape of the curve, as shown in Figure 43.3.